How to use AI to search Confluence or Notion: A complete guide

 DeploymentBuilt-in (Premium+ plans)Add-onSet it up yourself in minutes

-CustomizationMinimalMinimalFull control over AI persona & actions
+CustomizationStandardized for reliabilityMinimalFull control over AI persona & actions

 Test Before LaunchNoNoYes, with a powerful simulation mode

-Cost, limitations, and scalability
+Cost, scalability, and value

-Confluence AI pricing and limitations
+Confluence AI pricing and considerations

 • Standard: $6.05 per user/month

-• Premium: $11.55 per user/month (AI included)
+• Premium: $11.55 per user/month (Includes Rovo AI and advanced admin controls)

-Notion AI pricing and limitations
+Notion AI pricing and considerations

 • Plus Plan: $8 per user/month (billed annually)